DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 . $DAFOAM_ROOT_PATH/loadDAFoam.sh
 </pre>

-In the above, we use "export PYTHONUSERBASE=no-local-libs" to bypass the site-packages in user's .local directory because they may conflict with the DAFoam packages.
+In the above, we use "export PYTHONUSERBASE=no-local-libs" to bypass the site-packages in your `.local` directory, as they may conflict with the DAFoam packages.

-The miniconda's built-in libstdc++ and libtinfo libs may conflict with the Ubuntu's system libs.
+The miniconda's built-in libstdc++ and libtinfo libs may conflict with the Ubuntu system libs.
 Also, the new miniconda's compiler_compat ld may conflict with the system ld.
 So we need to rename the miniconda's libs and exes by running:

 <pre>
 mv $DAFOAM_ROOT_PATH/packages/miniconda3/lib/libstdc++.so.6 $DAFOAM_ROOT_PATH/packages/miniconda3/lib/libstdc++.so.6.backup && \